EcoTechNews

 Addressing Common Concerns About Solar Energy

-• Federal tax credits covering up to 30% of installation costs.
+• Federal tax credit (ITC): Covers up to 30% of installation costs for solar systems.
+That’s thousands in immediate savings.

 Sources